innolitics/rdm/rdm/init_files/documents/software_plan.md

     m.
 Risk control measures

-    Software requirements that implement risk controls should be tied to their originating risk control by tagging them with labels that match the risk control ids [[62304:5.1.1.c]].
+    Software requirements that implement risk controls should be tied to their originating risk control by tagging them with labels that match the risk control IDs [[62304:5.1.1.c and 62304:7.2.2.a]].

 **Output:** SRS draft

 **Verified by:** See issue-layer activities

-**Verifcation tasks:** See issue-layer activities
+**Verification tasks:** See issue-layer activities

 {% if device.safety_class != 'A' %}